-We are going to play a game called treasure hunt.

-There are few chits which are hidden in this room with words written on them .
-You have to find those chits .

-There are few words that are single words and complete in themselves and then there are others which are combination words.
-The combination words are written on similar color chits.
-Your time starts now......
+- We are going to play a game called treasure hunt. - There are few chits which are hidden in this room with words written on them .
+You have to find those chits . - There are few words that are single words and complete in themselves and then there are others which are combination words.
+The combination words are written on similar color chits. - Your time starts now......

-After the participants have found all the chits
+After the participants have found all the chits The facilitator asks them to arrange the chits on a table SAYS

-Now let us look at each of these words one by one.
+Now let us look at each of these words one by one .

 Lets start with Inspiring - What do you understand by the word inspiring?
 How do you think a facilitator can inspire the participants?
-Get few responses, write on the board.